yoki/mydevtools/readme.md

 It automatically removes error traceback frames from site-packages just by importing.
 ```
-from mydevtools import filter_lib_traceback
+from mydevtools import filter_lib_traceback  # noqa: F401

 ```
 This can be safely commented out without affecting comments.

 ### surpress waring
 Surpress all kind of warnings from Pandas and others
 ```
-from mydevtools import no_warning
+from mydevtools import no_warning  # noqa: F401
 ```
 This can be safely commented out without affecting comments.